-Permafrost Bolts Witchhunter Build Overview
+Build Overview

-The principle is simple but devastatingly effective:
+The concept is simple but devastatingly effective:

 Herald of Ice and

 Zealous Inquisition trigger cascading explosions that wipe entire screens.
-For Bosses, the build shifts into burst mode with to prime the target, followed by
+For Bosses, the build switches to burst mode using

 Fragmentation Rounds to detonate the